abhijtek/xtechon-flight-booking/README.md

 Project focuses on correctness, clarity, and scope adherence

+## Deployment

+This project is intended to be run locally for evaluation.
+Cloud deployment was tested, but due to free-tier SMTP and filesystem limitations, local execution provides the most reliable experience.

 👤 Author

-Abhijeet Singh Rajput
+Abhijeet Singh Rajput<br>
-B.Tech Mechanical Engineering
+B.Tech Mechanical Engineering<br>
-IIT (ISM) Dhanbad
+IIT (ISM) Dhanbad<br>